* * *

 I originally had that cemented with pride at the beginning of my book So You Are… Pregnant!
 It was my way of being appreciative in a passive, non-mosquito-y way to someone who had truly inspired me to get off my arse and tell my story without being a wuss.

-Originally I had a solid plan to finish off the book and approach ********* to publish it and/or collaborate on further topics in the series (which would still be an awesome partnership to forge).
-She would read it, love it, love my nutso sense of humour, ask my family to hang out in her oasis and we’d talk shit about our kids and all things goddessy, sit on the beach and write, she’d paint, I’d show her some Bollywood moves and maul her dog and baby with kisses.
+Very early on I had a solid plan to finish off the book and approach you to publish it and/or collaborate on further topics in the series (which would still be an awesome partnership to forge).
+You would read it, love it, love my nutso sense of humour, ask my family to hang out in your oasis and we’d talk shit about our kids and all things goddessy, sit on the beach and write, you’d paint, I’d show you some Bollywood moves, maul your dog and baby with kisses.
 You know.
+Super casual hopes.

-At the very start of my journey ************** was a massive part of my goal setting plan thingy and I 100% believed that by the end of it I was going to drive to her home town and somehow get the manuscript to her.
-I even concocted a swat plan involving my besties Uncle and Aunty to casually hand it to her in the baby aisle at Woolies.
-I didn’t need contact, I just wanted to make sure it only went to her.
+At the very start of my journey you were a massive part of my goal setting plan thingy and I 100% believed that by the end of it I was going to drive to your home town and somehow get the manuscript in your hot little hands.
+I even concocted a SWAT plan involving my besties Uncle and Aunty to casually hand it to you in the baby aisle at Woolies.
+I didn’t need fangirly, stalker contact, I just wanted to make sure it only went to you.

-I was fully prepared for her not to publish me – if she was interested in that game she would have gone down that path already.
-But I was so confident my tale would resonate, that she might hopefully want to meet me, realise I’m not an arsehole and chuck me a little blurb in return for a donation or links to her charities, or something like that.
+I was fully prepared for you not to give a shit and probably not entertain the “publishing” element of my plan.
+If you were interested in that game you would have gone down that path already.
+But, I was so confident my tale would resonate, that you might hopefully want to meet me, realise I’m not an arsehole and chuck me a little blurb in return for a donation, or something like that.

-In my mind, no matter what response I would get from others when I shared my plan, I had never been so sure of something before.
-I was gonna do it and she was gonna read it and regardless of the outcome, at least I had a crack.
+In my mind, no matter what response I would get from others when I shared my master manic plan, I had never been so sure of something before.
+I was gonna do it and you were gonna read it and regardless of the outcome, at least I had a crack.

-Lots of curve balls came both hers and my way and to this day, I am still formatting the bastard book – but the little foreword that could – still remained in pride and place until 10 minutes ago.
+Lots of curve balls came both our way and to this day, I am still formatting the bastard book.
+But the little foreword that could – still remained in pride and place until 10 minutes ago.

-The other day when I was watching one of her Insta stories she mentioned how people constantly use her name to promote their own stuff and her tone was irritated and over it.
+The other day when I was watching an Insta story you mentioned how people constantly use your name to promote their own stuff and your tone was irritated and over it.
 My heart sunk.
 Of course that happens.
 Why hadn’t I seen myself in that light?
 Maybe because I didn’t consider it as a leg up – more an appreciative nod to someone I admire, without wanting anything in return.
 But was it really any different?
 In some ways it could be considered worse.
-A foreword in an actual book, set in stone (in print versions at least) and if the book becomes popular I’ve put her in a position where she may feel obliged to respond and who am I to presume she even wants to do that?
+A foreword in an actual book, set in stone (in print version at least) and if the book becomes popular I’ve put you in a position where you may feel obliged to respond and who am I to presume you even want or have time to give a shit about any of that?

 I also realise that writing a post about it is of similar ilk, however, this was an epiphany moment, a reminder to be a decent human and it felt worthy of a share.

 This has all come about from my chicken shit inability to communicate with other humans where I am in a vulnerable position to fail.
 No idea why I’m like this, I’ve been successfully failing most of my life.
-In the end – if I put my little faux foreword in – I’d be unravelling all the things I admire about her and why I find her so relateable.
+In the end – if I put my little faux foreword in – I’d be unravelling all the things I admire about you and why I find you so relatable.
 It would be a cheap move.
 If our paths are meant to cross they will.
 But, I’ll leave it to the stars.